Digital Connecting Corps

 Expand dropdown

 Engage@EMU at Eastern Michigan University and the Ginsberg Center at University of Michigan collaboratively created an intergenerational plan to help bridge this digital divide.
-First, a survey was shared with three Washtenaw County older adult Centers (Ypsilanti, Chelsea, and Milan) to see what the critical needs were.
+A survey was shared with three Washtenaw County older adult centers (Ypsilanti, Chelsea, and Milan) to see what the critical needs were.
+From this, we were able to identify how to meet the needs of the senior centers.

 • Where are we now?